Summary

 Why it matters

 The signal here is not just the fixes.
-Anthropic is treating coding-agent quality drift as an operational issue worth explaining with dates, root causes, and reversions, which is unusual transparency for a frontier AI product and useful context for teams deciding how much to trust hosted agent tooling.
+Anthropic is treating coding-agent quality drift as an operational issue worth explaining with dated root causes, reversions, and customer remediation, which is still unusual transparency for a frontier AI product.

 Evidence excerpt